On Becoming A Selfish Giver

 It is an amazing skill and gift to serve others without thinking of yourself.

 On the other hand, this statement also led me to wonder why we are experiencing an epic number of nurses (and other caregivers) burning out and leaving the profession.
-Or, they feel so overwhelmed by “having to do it all” that they have physical symptoms of stress in their body and brain.
+Or, they feel so overwhelmed by “having to do it all” that they have physical symptoms of chronic stress in their body and brain.
+This level of stress is seeping into all areas of their life.

 Is caring for others selflessly maybe not to be lauded, but to be questioned?